 I am a medievalist by training so any time we can bring up knights and castles is a bonus for me.
 I am also a competitive olympic-style archer.

-Courtauld Institute - MA, History of Art
+Graduate Degree: Courtauld Institute - Master of Arts, History of Art

 ACT Composite: 34